tobyontour/justgivingsdk/Docs/README.md

 ### toArray

-Convert the object to an array.
+Convert the object to an array for set actions.

 ```php
 Campaign::toArray( array $omitList = array() ): array